The Monthly Efficiency Upgrade: The 60-Minute Ritual That Turns 3% Monthly Gains Into $14K–$21K in Annual Profit

 Average value per improvement: $2,400 monthly (based on his results)

-What Gets Missed Without Monthly Focus
+What You Miss Without a Monthly 3% Efficiency Focus

 Running monthly efficiency upgrades reveals opportunities that operators miss entirely when they’re heads‑down executing.